skoruba/IdentityServer4.Admin/src/Skoruba.MultiTenant/ReadMe.md

 like this to dto's and other objects when more tenant enhancements are added, such as tenant pages for adding/editing tenants.
-- A const flag IsMultiTenant is referenced in various places for configuration purposes.
+- A const flag MultiTenantEnabled is referenced in various places for configuration purposes.
 This flag currently resides in the Skoruba.MultiTenant project and must be changed when deciding on being multitenant or not.
 - The AdminIdentityDbContext uses a const flag to modify indexes if